|"Biblio Piratica" - 1724|

 Edward himself declared "to be a native of Plymouth" when he married Marie Catherine Ancré in 1723 in Brittany, France.
 She was a native of Saint Omer in northeast France.
 So, it may be that Mist had learned of his arrival in Brittany, as he did mention that near the end of his narrative, though he got the exact location wrong.
 Perhaps he heard about the grand wedding affair with the king's lieutenant Francois Burin of Ricquebourg in attendance.

 The ship name Dragon seems to be the only one found in primary sources, like Le Mercure, May 1722 mentioned above in .
-From where Mist got Flying Dragon is still a mystery.
+From where Mist got Flying Dragon is second-hand only in a deposition.

 Still searching for this account.